|Theatre||Film & Speaker Series|

 Paper Mill Playhouse

-Brookside Drive, Millburn, 973-376-4343; 973-379-3636.
-Professional theater presents musicals, plays, concerts, fall and spring children’s theater and school time performances.
-Flex pass options, group, sr. and student subscriptions.
-Student rush tickets may be available the day of performance in person with student ID.
-On special dates for select shows, receive one free child’s ticket with purchase of full price adult ticket.
-Conversation series with cast and directors prior to curtain is held for some dates.
+Brookside Drive, Millburn, 973-376-4343.
+Professional theater presents musicals, plays, special concerts, children's theater and school time performances.
+Student rush tickets may be available in advance or on day of performance in person or by phone (with valid student ID).
+Conversation Club with cast and directors prior to curtain is available for some dates.
+Education programs include theatre school for children to adults; summer camps and intensives; college prep.

 Paper Moon Puppet Theatre

-171 First Ave., (on W. Garfield), Atlantic Highlands, 732-775-0290.
-Presents marionette adaptations of international fairy tales, fables and folk tales, offers touring productions, puppetry classes for ages 6-12 and birthday parties.
-Performances on Sat. at 1pm.
-Each performance features interactive pre-show with the audience and after-show Q&A and opportunity to see behind the scenes.
-All seats $9, children under 2 free.
-Call for reservations.
+First Avenue Playhouse, 123 First Ave., Atlantic Highlands, 732-291-1216.
+Presents marionette adaptations of international fairy tales, fables and folk tales, offers touring productions, puppetry classes and birthday parties.
+Each performance features interactive pre-show with the audience and post-show Q&A. Performances on weekends, weekday shows for schools and summer camps.
+All seats $10, group discounts.
+Reservations suggested.

 Passage Theatre Company